PavanRangani/docs/docs/prd/philanthropy/browse.md

 For Custom grant only one date is available so it will not have End date/ Highest date.
 For e.g. `Custom Grant: Feb 1, 2018`

-Multi year grant will be shown as
+For Multi year grant where End date is set to Never, so it will not have End date/ Highest date.
+Grant is shown in format : {Type} : {Start date}.